 Social Security benefits are complicated!
 As a thrifty senior, you must know what your benefits will be if you are not already receiving your benefits.
 It is your responsibility to learn your benefits and how to maximize them.
 The Social Security will give you answers if you ask, but they will not tell you how to maximize your Social Security.
 Many an individual has started taking benefits at age 62 since it seemed like a good idea at the time only to realize later that it was a bad decision because your benefits are and will always be 20% lower than waiting until your full retirement age.
 Once you do it, there is no "do over" to revoke the decision and take higher benefits at a later date.

-The best place to find the amount of your SS benefit at retirement is in your Social Security Statement.
-This is mailed to you annually about three months before your birthday if you have paid into the program and you are over 25 years of age.
+The best place to find the amount of your SS benefit at retirement is on your my Social Security account or on your Social Security Statement.
+Your statement is mailed to you according to these SS rules:

-Here is a picture of the first page of my Statement.
+Here is a picture of the first page of a sample Statement.

 If you have contributed to the SS program and earned 40 credits, you can start drawing benefits at age 62.
 However, your benefits will be reduced 20% below full retirement benefits.

 If you were born in 1938 or later, you have to work to age 66 or 67 to get full retirement benefits depending on the year of birth.

 Here is the table to calculate when you will be able to receive full retirement benefits: